AdemCE-eng/Youtube-downloader-pro/README.md

 # 🎬 Advanced YouTube Downloader

-**Professional YouTube Content Downloader with Interactive Quality Selection**
+**Professional YouTube Content Downloader with One-Click Setup and Interactive Quality Selection**

 ## 🚀 About This Project

-A powerful, feature-rich YouTube downloader that puts you in complete control of your downloads.
-Choose your exact video quality, download entire playlists or channels, and enjoy lightning-fast concurrent processing.
+A powerful, feature-rich YouTube downloader with automated cross-platform setup that puts you in complete control of your downloads.
+Choose your exact video quality, download entire playlists or channels, and enjoy lightning-fast concurrent processing with full FFmpeg integration.

-**Built on the foundation of:** [Download-Simply-Videos-From-YouTube](https://github.com/pH-7/Download-Simply-Videos-From-YouTube) by Pierre-Henry Soria, extensively enhanced and modernized.
+**Built on the foundation of:** [Download-Simply-Videos-From-YouTube](https://github.com/pH-7/Download-Simply-Videos-From-YouTube) by Pierre-Henry Soria, extensively enhanced and modernized with automated setup capabilities.

 ## ✨ Key Features
 - 🎯 **Interactive Quality Selection** - Choose from 144p to 4K with real-time detection